circleupx/circleupx.github.io/content/post/2022/connect-to-a-service-in-a-kubernetes-instance-hosted-on-wsl-from-windows/index.md

 kubectl port-forward --address 0.0.0.0 service/nginx-deployment 31080
 ```

-Kubernetes will forward traffic from 31080 to port 80 on the container, and since WSL's localhost:31080 is the same as Windows' 31080, I opened up the browser to localhost:31080 to connect to the service.
+Kubernetes will forward traffic from 31080 to port 80 on the container, and since WSL's localhost:31080 is now the same as Windows port 31080, I can open up the browser to localhost:31080 to connect to the service.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 The following screenshot shows that you can connect using localhost so long as you are port-forwarding the traffic in WSL.